 Initiatives by PRO

-A PRO is a company which ensures that all plastic producers, importers and brand owners (PIBO) meet the Extended Producer Responsibility (EPR) targets.
+A PRO is a company that ensures that all plastic producers, importers and brand owners (PIBO) meet the Extended Producer Responsibility (EPR) targets.
 On behalf of PIBO the PROs collect and process the waste

 GEM Enviro Management Pvt Ltd - It was founded by Dinesh Parikh and Sachin Sharma and is one of the few Producer Responsibility Organisations (PRO) registered with the Central Pollution Control Board (CPCB).